ezsystems/ezplatform/GETTING_STARTED.md

 in order to get the basics.

 ## Demo bundle
-> "Bundle" is the name for an extension in Symfony.
+> "Bundle" is the name used for an extension in Symfony.

 A demo bundle, [EzDemoBundle](https://github.com/ezsystems/ezpublish5/tree/master/src/EzSystems/DemoBundle), is provided in the *src/* directory under the *EzSystems* namespace and, among others, provides implementation for the demo design.